 Sorted, fit.
 Current activities are photography, hiking, motorbiking, trail biking, music, geology/geoscience, dinner-at-home, travel and more.

-These have been some of the highlights of a full year:
+Some of the highlights of a full year.

 The future is here!
 This is how it looks like when a fibre internet connection finally arrives at your block.
 The fibre connection comes all the way in to the telecomms bay in the building, no last leg as coax or twisted pair, as in London.
 And Orange tells us about this technological marvel with a laser-printed note taped to the wall by our postboxes!
 Not that I will be subscribing any time soon, 4G suits my needs for now in Marseille.

 Yes more of my view of the mountains about to disappear: the block on the right was completed recently and has only just started to be occupied since I noted it previously on here: Now you see it - now you don't: Marseille progress? - August 2014

 A hike of many cols and a visit to an aeronautical crash site on the plateau Justin of the Montagne de Beaufayn.
 First, we enjoyed the view from La Croix Justin, 988 m., overlooking the town of Die on the river Drôme under the southern cliffs of the Vercors massif.